jejacks0n/temporal/README.md

 The `Temporal.detect` method takes two arguments:

-- your GeoNames username -- can be created [here](http://www.geonames.org/login) and turn on the web service [here](http://www.geonames.org/manageaccount) (it's near the bottom)
+- your GeoNames username -- can be created [here](http://www.geonames.org/login) and also turn on the web service [here](http://www.geonames.org/manageaccount) (it's near the bottom)
 - a callback function

 If you don't provide the first argument the HTML5 geolocation and GeoNames APIs will not be used.